apphow/DicimalComparator/README.md

 # DicimalComparator
-# Tim Buchalka's Java Programming Masterclass for Software Developers course
+# Challenge from Tim Buchalka's Java Programming Masterclass for Software Developers course

 Write a method areEqualByThreeDecimalPlaces with two parameters of type double.